Kartoffel/NewMessage/README.md

 In Telegram, message `/newbot` to @BotFather.
 Follow the steps and you will receive a token at the end, copy this token to your `config.json`.

 To get the chat ID, send your bot a message and open https://api.telegram.org/bot[TOKEN]/getUpdates in your browser, you will find an ID there.

+### Desktop notifications
+Desktop notifications are currently only available for Linux.

+You will need to install the `notify2` package before enabling desktop notifications.